NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 # Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter

+## Exploratory Case
-Exploratory Case to see if twitter sentiment analysis informs NLM Consumer Health Group on how Consumers discussing health concerns; also inform positive/negative tweets to tailor NLM interactions with Consumers: trainings, campaigns,
+to see if twitter sentiment analysis informs NLM Consumer Health Group on how Consumers discussing health concerns; also inform positive/negative tweets to tailor NLM interactions with Consumers: trainings, campaigns,

+## Train dataset
 dataset: provided by Sentiment140 in Kaggle https://www.kaggle.com/kazanova/sentiment140